sylikc/jpegview/readme.txt

 To compile JPEGView you need:

-- Visual Studio 2010 Express Edition with VC++ package (of course all better editions also work)
+- Visual Studio 2010 (VC 10 C++ Express Edition also works, see below what you additionally need).
-- Windows Template Library (WTL), Version 8.0 (http://sourceforge.net/projects/wtl/)
+- Windows Template Library (WTL), Version 8.1 (http://sourceforge.net/projects/wtl/)
+When using the Express Edition:
-- When using the express edition: ATL headers.
-Get them from a standard or professional edition from the directory $(VCInstallDir)\atlmfc\include or google for it.
+- ATL header files.
+'Borrow' the files from a standard or professional edition of Visual Studio 10.0 or google for it.
+Copy the files to $(VCInstallDir)\atlmfc\include (e.g. C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\atlmfc\include)
   The ATL header files cannot be included into the JPEGView source code distribution due to copyright issues.
-- To edit the resource file (rc) a free resource editor as www.radasm.com/resed/ is recommended
+- To edit resource files (.rc) a resource editor (e.g. www.radasm.com/resed/) is recommended.
+The Express Edition has no integrated resource editor.

 The include directories of WTL must be added to the include directories for VC++:
 In Visual Studio 2010: Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories